saeeddhqan/Maryam/README.md

 # OWASP Maryam

 OWASP Maryam is a modular/optional open source framework based on OSINT and data gathering.
 Maryam is written in Python programming language and it’s designed to provide a powerful environment to harvest data from open sources and search engines and collect data quickly and thoroughly.
-If you have skill in Metasploit or Recon-ng, you can easily use it without prerequisites and if not, please read the [Quick Guide](https://github.com/saeeddhqan/Maryam/wiki#quick-guide).
-The interface of this project heavily inspired by [Recon-ng](https://github.com/lanmaster53/recon-ng).

 # Install
-For installing, there's no need for a lot of modules to install, It just needs a "requests" library

 ### Supported OS
  - Linux
  - FreeBSD